 Independent actuarial valuations of the System are conducted each year.
 Due to the implementation of Governmental Accounting Standards Board (GASB) Statement No. 67 - Financial Reporting for Pension Plans, the System presents the accounting measures of the net pension liability (asset) for each of the defined benefit plans.
 Calculation of the net pension liability (asset) of the plans is performed by the actuary in accordance with GASB requirements.
-The total pension liability and net pension liability are based on actuarial valuations performed as of June 30, 2020, rolled-forward to June 30, 2021 using generally accepted actuarial principles from the valuation date to the plan's fiscal year end.
-For one new unit within the MERS plan, the net pension liability was measured as of an actuarial valuation performed as of June 30, 2021.
+The total pension liability and net pension liability are based on actuarial valuations performed as of June 30, 2021, rolled-forward to June 30, 2022 using generally accepted actuarial principles from the valuation date to the plan's fiscal year end.
+For five new units within the MERS plan, the net pension liability was measured as of an actuarial valuation performed as of June 30, 2022.

 This accounting measure of the net pension liability (asset) of each plan is different from the actuarial valuations performed for funding purposes and the determination of annual contributions to each of the defined benefit plans.
-One of the principal differences is that the accounting measure of the net pension liability at June 30, 2021 utilizes each plan's fiduciary net position, which reflects the fair value of investments at that date.
+One of the principal differences is that the accounting measure of the net pension liability at June 30, 2022 utilizes each plan's fiduciary net position, which reflects the fair value of investments at that date.
 For funding purposes, the actuarial valuation uses the actuarial value of assets, which reflects a five-year smoothed asset valuation.

 The measurement of the net pension liabilities for all defined benefit plans, except for the RIJRFT, utilized the System's investment return assumption of 7.0%.
-The RIJRFT utilized Fidelity's 20-Year Municipal GO AA Bond Index rate of 1.92%.
-The calculation of the net pension liability (asset) was measured as of June 30, 2021.
+The RIJRFT utilized Fidelity's 20-Year Municipal GO AA Bond Index rate of 3.69%.
+The calculation of the net pension liability (asset) was measured as of June 30, 2022.

-Two plans were overfunded at the June 30, 2021 measurement date; the Teachers' Survivors Benefit plan fiduciary net position was equal to 185.7% of the total pension liability and the Judicial Retirement Benefit Trust plan fiduciary net position was equal to 107.7% of the total pension liability.
+Two plans were overfunded at the June 30, 2022 measurement date; the Teachers' Survivors Benefit plan fiduciary net position was equal to 177.7% of the total pension liability and the Judicial Retirement Benefit Trust plan fiduciary net position was equal to 101.1% of the total pension liability.

-The fiduciary net position of the ERS plan covering state employees and teachers were equal to 63.2% and 66.5% respectively of the total pension liability measure for each of those employee groups.
-The fiduciary net position of the two plans covering State Police was equal to 98.4% (SPRBT) and 14.0% (SPRFT) of the total pension liability measure for each of those employee groups.
+The fiduciary net position of the ERS plan covering state employees and teachers were equal to 59.6% and 62.1% respectively of the total pension liability measure for each of those employee groups.
+The fiduciary net position of the two plans covering State Police was equal to 90.4% (SPRBT) and 14.9% (SPRFT) of the total pension liability measure for each of those employee groups.
 The SPRFT plan was created July 1, 2016 for retired state police hired before July 1, 1987 with a one-time initial contribution of \$15 million from the State and the State's commitment to fund the benefits on an actuarially determined basis rather than the previous pay-as-you-go approach.
-The fiduciary net position of the RIJRFT plan covering a small group of judges is funded by the State (employer) using a mostly pay-as-you-go funding approach consequently plan fiduciary net position was 6.0% of the total pension liability measure for that plan.
+The fiduciary net position of the RIJRFT plan covering a small group of judges is funded by the State (employer) using a mostly pay-as-you-go funding approach; consequently, plan fiduciary net position was 7.4% of the total pension liability measure for that plan.

-The fiduciary net position of the MERS plan covering general employees and municipal police and fire employees were equal to 96.0% and 91.7% respectively of the total pension liability measure for each of those employee groups.
+The fiduciary net position of the MERS plan covering general employees and municipal police and fire employees were equal to 88.5% and 85.0% respectively of the total pension liability measure for each of those employee groups.

-All employers participating in the System's plans contributed 100% of their annual actuarially determined contribution during fiscal 2021, except for the State not providing the full employer contribution for the Rhode Island Judicial Retirement Fund Trust.
+All employers participating in the System's plans contributed 100% of their annual actuarially determined contribution during fiscal 2022, except for the State not providing the full employer contribution for the Rhode Island Judicial Retirement Fund Trust.